 How Much External Debt Does China Have?

 Claims about the size of China’s external debt vary significantly.
-Some analysts put the figure at as much as 3 trillion U.S. dollar (USD) equivalent, nearly as much as China’s entire foreign exchange reserves.
-If these figures are correct, China is highly reliant on foreign borrowing and a devaluation of the renminbi (RMB) could have disastrous consequences.
+Some analysts have put the figure at as much as 3 trillion U.S. dollar (USD) equivalent, nearly as much as China’s entire foreign exchange reserves.
+Recently, China’s re-leveraging in the wake of the Covid-19 pandemic and growing number of offshore defaults have reignited broader concerns over the country’s foreign borrowing.
 However, to understand the true extent of the risks, it is necessary to look at both the total amount of debt and the composition of borrowers.

-According to the official statistics from the State Administration of Foreign Exchange, China has around 1.91 trillion USD-equivalent in external debt as of September 30, 2018.
+According to the official statistics from the State Administration of Foreign Exchange, China has around 2.13 trillion USD-equivalent in external debt as of June 30, 2020.
 Importantly, external debt measures all claims on Chinese borrowers from abroad, even those in renminbi.
-Around 35% of China’s external debt is denominated in renminbi, leaving around 1.24 trillion USD-equivalent in foreign currency debt, most of which is in U.S. dollars.2 This analysis will focus on all external debt (including renminbi debt) because each subcategory of external debt is not disaggregated by currency.
+Around 38% of China’s external debt is denominated in renminbi, leaving around 1.33 trillion USD-equivalent in foreign currency debt, most of which is in U.S. dollars.2 To be more conservative, this analysis will focus on all external debt (including renminbi debt) because each subcategory of external debt is not disaggregated by currency.
 Figure 1 shows the share of China’s gross external debt in all currencies owed by banks, corporates and non-bank financial institutions (NBFIs), the central bank, the government, and intercompany lending.

-Banks: Chinese banks account for nearly half of China’s external debt, around 900 billion USD-equivalent.
+Banks: Chinese banks account for nearly half of China’s external debt, around 994 billion USD-equivalent.
 However, there are several mitigating factors which reduce the riskiness of this debt.
-First, more than half of the external debt of Chinese banks is in the form of currency and deposits.
+First, around 44% of the external debt of Chinese banks is in the form of currency and deposits.
 Deposits are generally a stable and low-cost form of financing.
 Second, the amount of external debt held by Chinese banks needs to be balanced against their external assets.
 Over the past few years, Chinese banks have emerged as large overseas lenders.
 This boom in overseas lending is driven by the Belt and Road initiative and by Chinese firms expanding abroad.
-As of September 2018, Chinese banks had a net positive of 50 billion USD-equivalent in external debts.3 The risks from the external debt owed by Chinese banks are lessened by the fact that, as a whole, they are larger lenders than borrowers.
+As of June 2020, Chinese banks had a net positive of 73 billion USD-equivalent in external debts.3 The risks from the external debt owed by Chinese banks are lessened by the fact that, as a whole, they are larger lenders than borrowers.

-Corporates and Non-Bank Financial Institutions (NBFIs): Chinese corporates and NBFIs have over 500 billion USD-equivalent in external borrowing.
-This is a large amount, but it is tempered by the fact that 59% of the debt is in the form of trade credit, which tends to be relatively low risk because it is linked to the sale of goods.
+Corporates and Non-Bank Financial Institutions (NBFIs): Chinese corporates and NBFIs have over 559 billion USD-equivalent in external borrowing.
+This is a large amount, but it is mitigated by the fact that 57% of the debt is in the form of trade credit, which tends to be relatively low risk because it is linked to the sale of goods.
 Only 13% of the total is accounted for by the riskiest type of borrowing, short-term loans and bonds.
 Some of this short-term borrowing may be to support working capital needs and therefore is not particularly worrying.
-While there may be clusters of risks among certain borrowers, Chinese companies and NBFIs are generally not reliant upon foreign financing.
-The 521 billion USD-equivalent in external borrowing is equal to less than 3% of the total credit extended to non-financial corporations.5 External borrowing is not an important source of finance for most Chinese companies.
+While there may be clusters of risks among certain borrowers, particularly China’s heavily indebted real estate developers, Chinese companies and NBFIs are generally not reliant upon foreign financing.
+The 559 billion USD-equivalent in external borrowing is equal to less than 3% of the total credit extended to non-financial corporations.5 External borrowing is not an important source of finance for most Chinese companies.